Baylor vs. Florida College Basketball Predictions & Picks - November 24

 Baylor Performance Insights

-- The Bears are outscoring opponents by 20.2 points per game with a +101 scoring differential overall.
-They put up 89.6 points per game (11th in college basketball) and allow 69.4 per contest (163rd in college basketball).
+- The Bears average 89.6 points per game (11th in college basketball) while allowing 69.4 per contest (162nd in college basketball).
+They have a +101 scoring differential overall and outscore opponents by 20.2 points per game.

+- Baylor pulls down 37.4 rebounds per game (67th in college basketball) while allowing 25.8 per outing to its opponents.
+It outrebounds opponents by 11.6 boards per game.

-- Baylor knocks down 6.8 three-pointers per game (221st in college basketball) at a 37% rate (72nd in college basketball), compared to the 5.8 its opponents make while shooting 29% from deep.
+- Baylor connects on 6.8 three-pointers per game (221st in college basketball) at a 37.0% rate (73rd in college basketball), compared to the 5.8 its opponents make while shooting 29.0% from beyond the arc.

-- Baylor has committed 1.6 fewer turnovers per game than its opponents, averaging 12 (177th in college basketball play) while forcing 13.6 (117th in college basketball).
+- Baylor has had fewer turnovers than its opponents this season, committing 12.0 per game (177th in college basketball action) while forcing 13.6 (116th in college basketball).

 Florida Performance Insights

-- The Gators have a +74 scoring differential, topping opponents by 14.8 points per game.
-They're putting up 85.4 points per game, 37th in college basketball, and are allowing 70.6 per outing to rank 181st in college basketball.
+- The Gators are outscoring opponents by 14.8 points per game, with a +74 scoring differential overall.
+They put up 85.4 points per game (37th in college basketball) and give up 70.6 per contest (180th in college basketball).

-- Florida is 26th in the country at 40 rebounds per game.
-That's nine more than the 31 its opponents average.
+- Florida averages 40.0 rebounds per game (26th in college basketball) while allowing 31.0 per contest to opponents.
+It outrebounds opponents by 9.0 boards per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.